SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: INTRODUCTION

 The code presented in this paper is a substantial body of work, extending the capabilities of the original code presented in \citetoggle{Harborne2020SimSpinCubes}.
 A new publication is warranted to record the new methodologies involved.
 In summary, new features of the code include:

-\begin{itemize} \item the addition of spectral data-cube generation, such that mock data-products can be run through analysis pipelines in the same way as real IFS observations; \item the analysis and incorporation of gas particles within mock data-products; \item the addition of higher-order kinematic measurements in both gas and stellar mock-kinematic data cubes; \item and the incorporation of multi-threading capabilities to aid speed-up of processing large numbers of galaxies from a cosmological simulation. \end{itemize}
+\begin{itemize} \item the addition of spectral data-cube generation, such that mock data-products can be run through analysis pipelines in the same way as real IFS observations; \item the analysis and incorporation of gas particles, requiring smoothing techniques, within mock data-products; \item the addition of higher-order kinematic measurements in both gas and stellar mock-kinematic data cubes; \item and the incorporation of multi-threading capabilities to aid speed-up of processing large numbers of galaxies from a cosmological simulation. \end{itemize}

 In this paper, we present the new methodology behind each of these added features.
 For further documentation details, go to \url{https://kateharborne.github.io/SimSpin/}.
 This website contains a series of walk-throughs and examples, as well as the full documentation for each \simspin{} function.
+Here, you will also find details about the web application and API, via which those uncomfortable with the R-package can still produce SimSpin mock observations in FITS format for processing in any language of choice.
 The information at these locations will continue to evolve with development time (the date at the end of each page will reflect the last time that document was modified).
 You can also check out the NEWS on GitHub\footnote{\url{https://github.com/kateharborne/SimSpin/blob/master/NEWS.md}} to see the latest updates to the code since the publication of this paper.

 As this code is continuously improving and extending to tackle new science questions, we have chosen to use traditional semantic versioning standards.
 This paper presents the methodology behind the code at the time of writing, with \simspin{} \ssversion.
 For further information about the current version of the code, please visit the website for the live documentation.